 Limestone Lake Birishiri Netrokona - Image Credit: Wikimedia Commons

 Want to spend some tranquil moments beside a picturesque blue water pond at the backdrop of pinking hills?
-You will find such a paradise called 'Limestone Lake' at Kulagora union in Durgapur Upazila of Netrokona District.
+You will find such a paradise called 'Limestone Lake' at the Kulagora union in Durgapur Upazila of Netrokona District.
 The heart-touching scenic beauty of this divine blue water will pacify your soul taking you far away from the humdrum of hectic city life.
-This Limestone Lake is also known as Neel pukur, China Matir Lake, China Clay Lake, etc. The mystery behind its exclusive blue water is the presence of chemical compounds specially Copper Sulphate in the soil.
+This Limestone Lake is also known as Neel pukur, China Matir Lake, China Clay Lake, etc. The mystery behind its exclusive blue water is the presence of chemical compounds especially Copper Sulphate in the soil.
 However, being mesmerized by the beauty of this pond, don’t try to jump in the water.
 This Limestone Lake is fairly deep, so any attempt for swimming can cost your life.

 While planning your itinerary at Durgapur, don’t miss the BGB camp located adjacent to the Bangladesh-India border at Bijoypur Netrokona.
-From this place you can enjoy the mind-blowing cloud-hugging green mountains of Meghalaya in India.
+From this place, you can enjoy the mind-blowing cloud-hugging green mountains of Meghalaya in India.
 Not to mention, here you can enjoy the thrill of visiting a foreign land without a passport or visa.
 As the BGB Camp is standing beside the Shomesshori River, you can take a boat trip to view the surrounding place.

 Hills of Netrokona - Image Credit Wikipedia

-During your journey towards Bijoypur BDR Camp, you will find Hajong Roshimoni Monument which was built as a remembrance of the courageous sacrifice of Hajong Roshimoni.
+During your journey towards Bijoypur BDR Camp, you will find the Hajong Roshimoni Monument which was built as a remembrance of the courageous sacrifice of Hajong Roshimoni.
 Looking back to history during British empires the Zamindar used to own all lands of this area.
-The poor farmers were permitted to cultivate the lands, but were forced to pay their yield which made them economically handicapped.
+The poor farmers were permitted to cultivate the lands but were forced to pay their yield which made them economically handicapped.
 In 1938 the ethnic farmers of Netrokona and Mymensingh created a collective movement called Tonk Andolon under the leadership of Roshimoni.
 In 1946, Roshimoni Hajong was mercilessly killed by the dictator.
 Though looking simple, this monument inspires the people and the tourists to stand against oppression.

 Hajong Roshimoni Monument - Picture Credit: Wikimedia Commons

-In Durgapur you can observe the lifestyle of two ethnic groups – Hajong and Garo.
+In Durgapur, you can observe the lifestyle of two ethnic groups – Hajong and Garo.
 To know more about the culture and history of these ethnic groups, you can visit the Tribal Cultural Academy – former palace of Maharaja (King) Susang – at Birishiri in Durgapur.